MarcDrexler/3Commas.BulkEditor/README.md

 # 3Commas.BulkEditor

-This unofficial tool allows you to bulk edit your simple DCA bots.
+This unofficial tool allows you to bulk edit your simple DCA bots + some actions to manage your deals

 ## Technical description

 The implementation is based on .Net Framework.
-I will probably upgrade to .NET 5 in November when ClickOnce will also be available for automatic updates.

 Implementation is build upon the AdvancedDataGridView and 3Commas.Net library.
 Thanks for the brilliant work!